YK7188/YK_Lab/26-Security Compliance Monitoring with SCCM/README.md

 CI is now evaluated and shown not compliant.

-> Windows 11 could not be targeted by default.
+> Windows 11 was not included in the Configuration Item applicability settings by default.

 <img src="https://github.com/YK7188/YK_Lab1/blob/main/docs/images/26-Security%20compliance%20policy%20with%20SCCM/21.only_win10.jpg" width="400">